What is the wavelength necessary to completely remove an electron... | Channels for Pearson+

 1

-Understand that the problem involves calculating the energy required to remove an electron from the second shell (n = 2) of a hydrogen atom, which is known as the ionization energy for that level.
+Understand that the problem involves calculating the energy required to remove an electron from the fourth shell (n = 4) of a hydrogen atom, which is known as ionization energy.

 Watch next